RyanCPotts/chat-with--xAI/README.md

 No. There's an important distinction here which might be hard for you to understand.

 I don't respect the way he thinks.
-As such, I don't care what he things about me personally.
+As such, I don't care what he thinks about me personally.

 What is bothersome is that a father thinks this way about his son.
 Could be anybody.